twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhmma-talks-by-mogok-sayadaw/da-process%zh.rst

 |
 | (1) Saṅkhāra was past kamma & kammabhava is the present one.
 | (2) Saṅkhāra had given the result & kammabhava not yet.
-| (3) The result of saṅkhāra had already arisen & can’t do anything about it.
+| (3) The result of saṅkhāra had already arisen & can't do anything about it.
 The result of kammabhava is not arising yet.
 So with the help of a good teacher & practice can make it becomes fruitless.
 |

 ⑪ jāti (Birth)